Hermle QuartzWhat to do to fix the clockHow to do itHermle quartz removalMeasuring the handshaft lengthBest alternate units

 Now that the old unit is out of the way and the conversion is known from the old hand shaft length to the new post length, we are ready to shop for a replacement.
 The next step is to take note of the overall size of the new movement and be sure that it will fit dimensional behind the dial.

-The new unit may be taller or wider so you want to be sure it will fit in the clock case.
+The new unit may be taller or wider so be sure it will fit in the clock case.
 If verified its ok, we can pick a new unit with the post length that was converted.
 Be sure to get new hands as well.
 They are on the same page as the product.
 The old ones will not fit without modifications.

 Hermle quartz clock movements are no longer available, so these are the alternative replacements.
 They usually decide to give up the ghost at daylight savings, or when there needs to be an adjustment in the time.